westwind1027/test/readme.txt

-This is C version readme!
+This is D version readme!
 remeber me!